xyproto/wallutils/cmd/vram/README.md

 ## Usage

-Retreive the average VRAM as a number, followed by ` MiB`:
+Retrieve the average VRAM as a number, followed by ` MiB`:

     vram